A Proof of the CSP Dichotomy Conjecture: Absorption, Center, PC Congruence, and Linear Congruence

 \subsection{Existence of a linked connected component}

-In this subsection we prove that all constraints in a crucial instance have the parallelogram property, show that we can always find a linked connected component with required properties, prove that we cannot loose the only solution while applying a minimal nonlinear reduction.
+In this subsection we prove that all constraints in a crucial instance have the parallelogram property, show that we can always find a linked connected component with required properties, and prove that we cannot pass from an instance having solutions to an instance having no solutions while applying a nonlinear reduction.